paceval/paceval/README.md

 It enables transparent, explainable and energy‑efficient computation across multi‑core CPUs, edge devices and industrial systems. paceval is designed for applications where predictability, auditability and real‑time performance are critical.

+## Research basis

+The architecture and positioning of paceval build on work related to:
+- machine learning output adjustment through mathematical functions
+- hardware drivers for efficient arithmetic
+- conversion of selected neural networks into closed-form mathematical expressions
+- FPGA feasibility studies for deterministic mathematical runtime execution

 ---

 ## Why paceval exists